Galapagos marine iguana with text "Galapagos Islands 2026"

 TRAVEL PROTECTION PLAN:

 Travel insurance coverage is optional but HIGHLY recommended for all travelers to protect your travel investment.
 It is your responsibility to obtain and manage coverage through the provider of your choice.
-One option is through Travel Guard, which offers a variety of travel insurance plans and assistance services for US residents with a permanent US address.
-You can Click Here to get a quote and purchase trip insurance coverage directly with Travel Guard after your trip reservation has been deposited and confirmed.

 DEPOSITS: